-Inclusive Design (Universal Design) is "the design of buildings, products and/or services that are accessible to, and usable by, as many people as reasonably possible without the need for special adaptation.
-For a design to be inclusive it must respect the needs of people with mobility, visual and hearing impairments, learning difficulties, and people from different cultural and religious backgrounds" (Margaret Hickish, Design 4 Inclusion Ltd).
+Inclusive or universal design is the design of buildings, products and/or services that are accessible to, and usable by, as many people as reasonably possible without the need for special adaptation.
+For a design to be inclusive it must respect the needs of people with mobility, visual and hearing impairments, learning difficulties, and people from different cultural and religious backgrounds

-It was a great honor to be presented by the amazing people who made the inclusive design of the Olympic and Paralympic games a reality.
-It was also a home coming of sorts, our first mapping project was commissioned in 2006 along the South Bank to "develop walking maps accessible for more than 1 disability group".
-Our experience in working inclusively with people with learning disabilities drew us to the attention of Cross River Partnership, who challenged us with the pilot project.
-People with learning disabilities often have hidden and multiple forms of disability including visual impairment and physical disability, for example they are 10 times more likely to have a visual impairment.
-Our understanding of the varying levels of learning disability gave us a unique advantage to design a mapping solution, that could provide practical wayfinding support, for all people irrespective of ability, based on a system already used by people with learning disabilities during travel training.
+Our first mapping project was commissioned in 2006 along London's South Bank to "develop walking maps accessible for more than 1 disability group".
+Our experience in working inclusively with people with learning disabilities who often have hidden and multiple forms of disability including visual impairment and physical disability.
+For example they are 10 times more likely to have a visual impairment.
+Our understanding of the varying levels of learning disability gave us a unique advantage to design a mapping solution, that could provide practical way-finding support, for all people irrespective of ability, based on a system already used by people with learning disabilities during travel training.

 Julie Fleck OBE, Advisor on the Paralympics, London 2012 Unit at the Greater London Authority

 This is a really good idea: an app from Enabled City for accessible, editable route maps in London, aimed at people with physical and learning disabilities, as well as people speaking English as a second language.
 That means step-free routes for people using wheelchairs, and photos taken along each route to aid navigation